harrisonized/harrisonized.github.io/_posts/2020-01-25-dual-boot-for-data-science.md

 ## Congratulations!

 Truly congrats for having the persistence to make it to the end!
 Give yourself a pat on the back.
-You are now far more prepared than I was when I entered the bootcamp, and I do hope you enjoy your journey through data science and python programming.
+You are now far more prepared than I was when I entered the bootcamp, and I do hope you enjoy your journey through Data Science and Python programming.
 Cheers!